Drug Crimes Defense Attorney Houston, TX

 Schedule I carries the most damaging and addictive substances, and Schedule IV drugs have the least potential risk.
 It also defines how these drugs may be prescribed, and it was updated in 2021 to no longer allow paper prescriptions for controlled substances without a waiver or other exemption.

 Being charged with a drug crime can lead many people to despair.
 The criminal justice system can be a cold and harsh environment when defendants feel they have few rights.
-The job of a Houston drug crime lawyer is to fight for your rights and to seek the most favorable outcome for your case.
+The job of a Houston drug crime attorney is to fight for your rights and to seek the most favorable outcome for your case.
 For some defendants, that may mean that charges are lowered or dropped entirely.

 No matter which type of drug charge you find yourself faced with, you can trust the experienced team at the Law Office of Joseph Ruiz, PLLC, to defend your rights.
 Contact a member of our team for a consultation.